Tuesday, May 10, 2011

 The Barbary Light - P. H. Newby

-I was interested in the main characters (a man, his wife, and the woman he’s having an affair with), but Newby imposes so much baggage on their story – obfuscation, false leads, about-faces, ruminations over matters such as identity – that he detracts from what’s good in the novel.
+The main characters (a man, his wife, and the woman he’s having an affair with) had the potential to be interesting, but Newby imposes so much baggage on their story – obfuscation, false leads, about-faces, ruminations over matters such as identity – that he detracts from what’s good in the novel.
 We constantly get dead-end sentences like these: “What mattered was what you did.
 And how did you know what you did?”
 The person thinking these thoughts is Owen.
-I could never get a grip on what his problem was (for one thing, it keeps changing); instead of being enigmatic, he winds up seeming improbable.
+I could never get a grip on what his problem was (for one thing, it keeps changing); instead of being enigmatic, he winds up seeming implausible.
 I also couldn’t understand how two attractive and intelligent women could be deeply in love with him.
 The flat-as-a-pancake ending, which provides no insight or resolution to all the complexities, suggests that the author was in as much of a quandary as Owen.
-When events are presented in a straightforward way, the characters and scenes have freshness and vitality.
-But in this book Newby thinks too much, to no good purpose.
+When Newby uses a straightforward approach, scenes and characters have freshness and vitality.
+But in this book he thinks too much, to no good purpose.

 Three Plays - Harold Pinter

 These early Pinter plays feature elements that he would use again and again.
 In a “A Slight Ache” the three characters (one never speaks a word) act oddly – odd enough to create mystery and an atmosphere of menace.
 A husband and wife talk to each other but don’t communicate; their disjointed dialogue makes no sense.
-The play ends with the oddest plot twist of all.
-In “The Collection” the characters communicate, but it’s not clear who’s telling the truth and who’s engaging in elaborate lies (no reason is provided for why anyone may be lying).
-As soon as things seem to be resolved one way or another a character does something to muddy the waters.
-There’s a liberal sprinkling of menace and an inconclusive ending.
-In “The Dwarfs” Pinter ramps up the oddity to the point where the characters are lunatics; they go into long, senseless monologues filled with violent imagery.
-So there they are, the three elements which would become Pinter trademarks.
+The play ends with a plot twist that tops all others in its peculiarity.
+In “The Collection” people communicate, but it’s not clear who’s telling the truth and who’s engaging in elaborate lies (no reason is given for why anyone may be lying); as soon as things seem to be resolved one way or another someone does something to muddy the waters.
+Pinter includes a liberal sprinkling of menace and an inconclusive ending.
+In “The Dwarfs” he ramps up the oddity angle to the point where the characters are lunatics; they go into long, senseless monologues filled with violent imagery.
+So there they are, the three elements which would become Pinter trademarks: oddity, menace and incomprehensibility.
 Each has appeal for an audience.
 Oddity fascinates, menace titillates, and not making sense creates the impression that there’s hidden meaning to be unearthed.
 Did Pinter produce good work using this bag of tricks?
-Yes, but in these plays it all smacks of gimmickry.
+Yes, but in these plays it smacks of gimmickry.

 2 comments: